dream-faster/fold/docs/concepts/design.md

 Composites enable us to:

-- Merge two, entirely different set of Transformations/Pipelines, like ensembling.
+- Merge two, entirely different set of Pipelines, like ensembling.
-- Use the result of the first (primary) set of Transformations/Pipeline in the second Transformations/Pipeline. (like MetaLabeling, or TargetTransformation)
+- Use the result of the first (primary) set of Pipeline in the second Transformations/Pipeline. (like MetaLabeling, or TransformTarget)

-### Mini-batch and Online Models

-A mini-batch model is retrained for every split, defined for the whole pipeline, by the [Splitter](splitters.md).
-It can not update its state in the meantime.

-For an `online` model, the "inner loop" calls the `.update()` method after each timestamp, then `.predict()`.
-Except for "in sample" predictions, which is done in a batch manner, with `predict_in_sample()`